 In my life time I have lost more times than I can count, but truly the loss through death never becomes easier.
 The most significant losses in my life include the most recent loss of my father and the loss of my four children.
 This is not to say I have not lost many people, patients and loved ones I truly adore.
 It’s just those 5 losses have changed me to my core.

 I remember the anger and hatred I felt towards God after the loss of my first child.
 I remember being so angry that he could take so much hope from me.
 I was filled with absolute rage at that time.
 I look back on my journal entries from those days and they were filled with shouting at God that it was absolute bullshit that I was born and then adopted and I couldn’t even have my first child.
 I couldn’t understand WHY!
 What was so wrong with me!
 Why did so many people abandon me in my life and now he takes away the one soul that I could have shown so much love to.
 I was absolutely broken and lost!
 I never wanted to navigate my way through the pain I experienced that December 13th.
-I stared at her US picture for hours to days to months.
+I could not take my eyes off of her Ultrasound picture for months.

-Not long after I became pregnant again, We went for our first ultrasound and there were two babies!
-We were in absolute shock, we could see the heartbeats and I remember my mother-in-law at the time holding my hand in excitement!
-Then the bad news one of the babies had started to grow in my tube and while the other was in the uterus correctly it was unlikely that either would make it.
+Not long after the loss of our babygirl.
+I became pregnant again.
+We went for our first ultrasound and there were two babies!
+We were in absolute shock, we could see both of the heartbeats!
+I remember my mother-in-law at the time holding my hand in excitement!
+Then the bad news one of the babies had started to grow in my tube and while the other was in the uterus.
+It was unlikely that either would make it.
 June 23rd happened and they offered methotrexate which would most definitely ensure the loss of both babies.
 The other option would be another surgery to try and remove the baby from the tube and allow the other baby to grow.

 We chose the later and unfortunately still lost both of our babies.
-Again I stated at those ultrasound pictures and cried for days.
+Again I focused on those ultrasound pictures and cried for days.
 It made no sense to me.
-Why wasn’t I worthy of having a child and why did this keep happening.
+Why wasn’t I worthy of having a child and why did this keep happening?
 I began to convince myself that God isn’t real, that there is no way a loving God would allow so much pain in one life.
 Not just the losses of my children but also the childhood pain.

-I continued to keep going, yet everyday wishing something would just randomly happen to me.
-I didn’t want to be around anymore, I did want to continue hoping for something good to happen, but I also didn’t want to hurt the people who loved me so much.
-So I kept pushing through each day.
+So instead, I continued pushing through each day.
 I made it a point to try and share love with people around me, even if I didn’t know them.
 I spent more time with my best friend ex mother-in-law then I had ever imagined and watched her continue to love God in a way I could not understand.
 I continued to try and build a home out of what had been broken.
 The one thing I failed to do was try to “build myself” The reflection of that is I truly believed I just did not deserve to feel whole.